COVID-19 pandemic in New York (state): State and local elections

 Filings for independent nominations to petitions were postponed beginning March 31, 2020.
 On April 25 special elections were cancelled for the 50th senate district, and the 12th, 31st and 136th assembly districts, as well as the Queens Borough President and New York City Council District 37.
-These vacancies are to be filled in the November General Election.
+These vacancies were filled in the November General Election.
 The 27th Congressional district special election was not cancelled.

 Effect on communities

 Lack of enforcement of self-quarantine policies

-Self-quarantines for persons who test positive or are symptomatic are not enforced due to a lack of resources.
-Several New York City area nurses expressed concerns that patients are not complying with self-quarantine guidelines, due to financial necessity or fear of losing their jobs.
+Self-quarantines for persons who tested positive or were symptomatic were not enforced due to a lack of resources.
+Several New York City area nurses expressed concerns that patients were not complying with self-quarantine guidelines, due to financial necessity or fear of losing their jobs.
 A New York State Nurses Association board member expressed concern that low-income patients who share rooms with other individuals may not be able to effectively self-isolate at their residences.